rpocklin/ui-router-tabs/README.md

 ## History
+* 1.3.0 Improve state equality checking to include params and options.
 * 1.2.0 Preventing reload of current state again.
 See [#11](/../../pull/11).
 * 1.1.4 Added support for `strict-di` mode.
 * 1.1.3 Fixed tab switching when using `ngTouch`.
 See [#2](/../../issues/2).